squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 = 0.4.1 =

-0.4.1 includes an emergency bug-fix for PHP5 websites.
+0.4.1 includes an emergency bugfix for PHP5 websites.
 If you are running PHP5 we strongly recommend that you upgrade to PHP7!

 = 0.4 =

 0.4 adds the option to disable the magic URL modifier that was introduced in v0.3.7, or to modify it to include your own site's branding.
 We also have a new shortcode: tablinks.

 = 0.3.9 =
-0.3.9 offers an important bug-fix that could affect certain types of links in your website.
+0.3.9 offers an important bugfix that could affect certain types of links in your website.
 We strongly recommend you upgrade immediately.

 = 0.3.8 =
 In 0.3.7 it became possible to link to specific tabs, toggles and accordions!
-0.3.8 offers a small bug-fix to that feature.
+0.3.8 offers a small bugfix to that feature.

 = 0.3.7 =
 In 0.3.7 it is now possible to link to specific tabs, toggles and accordions!